swade19/ruby-challenge/README.md

 #### Part 3
-If you feel comfortable with ruby, please practise test driving these problems:
+If you feel comfortable with ruby, please practise test driving these problems.